Royal Montgomeryshire Militia: Second Boer War

 During the battalion's 1899 annual training, the situation in South Africa deteriorated and the battalion volunteered for overseas service, although the offer was declined.
 The Second Boer War began soon afterwards and after the disasters of Black Week in December most of the Regular Army was sent to South Africa.
 The battalion's militia reservists were called up to serve with the SWB.
 The rest of the 4th Bn SWB was embodied for garrison on 3 May 1900 and was stationed at Aldershot.
-It was disembodied at Welshpool on 5 December 1900.Spiers, Army and Society, p.
-239.
+It was disembodied at Welshpool on 5 December 1900.

 Disbandment

 After the Boer War, there were moves to reform the Auxiliary Forces (militia, yeomanry and volunteers) to take their place in the six army corps proposed by St John Brodrick as Secretary of State for War.
-However, little of Brodrick's scheme was carried out.Spiers, Army & Society, pp. 243–2, 254.
-Under the sweeping Haldane Reforms of 1908, the militia was replaced by the Special Reserve, a semi-professional force similar to the previous militia reserve, whose role was to provide reinforcement drafts for regular units serving overseas in wartime.Frederick, pp. vi–vii.
+However, little of Brodrick's scheme was carried out.
+Under the sweeping Haldane Reforms of 1908, the militia was replaced by the Special Reserve, a semi-professional force similar to the previous militia reserve, whose role was to provide reinforcement drafts for regular units serving overseas in wartime.
 The Montgomeryshire battalion did not transfer to the Special Reserve and was disbanded on 31 July 1908.